bsteves/DataManagementClass/module8.md

 Notice that we skipped over loop number 5 using the `next` and stopped at  loop 7 by using `break`.

 ## Homework

-Using your data, provide an R script that loads your data and performs a loop and an if statement on the data.
-Load the R script to the dropbox.
+Using your data, provide an R script that loads your data and performs at least one loop and and at least one if statement on the data.
+Load the R script to the d2l dropbox for this module.